 Ph.
 D., Boston College

-Dr. Rowe is Dean of Student Engagement as well as Associate Professor of History and Peace Studies.
+Dr. Rowe lectures in the History major and the Black Studies minor programs.
+He serves on the President’s Cabinet as Associate Vice President for Student and Global Engagement.
 Since obtaining his doctorate in 1997, he has served in faculty and administrative roles in the United States and South Africa.
-Although his original training is in the history of cultural identity formation in the Atlantic world, his research and teaching interests center around popular memory and how it shapes communities and groups in conflict.
+Although his original training is in the history of cultural identity formation in the Atlantic world, his research and teaching interests center around popular memory, peace studies and how they shape communities and groups in conflict.
 Dr. Rowe consults and advises groups and organizations seeking to work through conflict resolution.
 He is married to Sheila Wise Rowe, and they have two adult children.

 African American History